-The Labor Force Survey (LFS) is a vehicle to gather such data on the demographic and socio-economic characteristics of the population with nationwide coverage and conducted on a quarterly and monthly mode by interviewing households.
-The Philippine Statistics Authority (PSA) implements the LFS.
+The Labor Force Survey (LFS) is a nationwide quarterly survey of households conducted by the Philippine Statistics Authority (PSA) to gather data on the demographic and socio-economic characteristics of the population.

 b.
 Objectives

 The LFS aims to provide a quantitative framework for the preparation of plans, and formulation of policies affecting the labor market.